 The highest home attendance a Charlton Athletic side has played in front of is 75,031.
 This number of spectators watch Charlton Athletic play Aston Villa in the FA Cup in 1938.

-Charlton Athletic’s record victory is 8-1.
-The club beat Middlesbrough by this scoreline in 1953.
+Charlton Athletic’s record victory is 8-0.
+The club beat Stevenage in the Checkatrade Trophy by this scoreline in 2018.
 The club’s record defeat is 11-1, a scoreline inflicted on Charlton Athletic by Aston Villa in 1959.

 The Charlton Athletic players list currently includes 23 members of the first team squad, supported by the Charlton Athletic Under 21 Development Squad and the Charlton Athletic Academy Squad.

-The current Charlton Athletic player of the year is Jordan Cousins.
-Cousins has won this award for two consecutive seasons.
+The current Charlton Athletic player of the year is Jay Dasilva.
+Jordan Cousins has won the award for two consecutive seasons.
 Chris Solley, Mark Kinsella, Mark Aizlewood, Nicky Johns and Keith Peacock are the other Charlton Athletic players who have won this award for two consecutive seasons, with John Humphrey winning it for three seasons in a row between 1988 and 1990.

 Seven players have appeared in World Cup tournaments while playing their club football for Charlton Athletic.
 These are John Hewie for South Africa, Trevor Edwards for Wales, Claus Jensen for Denmark, Mark Kinsella, Dean Kiely and Matt Holland for the Republic of Ireland and Reza Ghoochannejhad for Iran.